bcornec/Lab-git/Docker/README.md

 EOF
 ```

-The above file asks to docker-compose to define a web service that will be built from our Dockerfile, to expose port 80 and to map /data on the host to /data in the container.
+The above file asks docker-compose to define a web service that will be built from our Dockerfile, then expose port 80 and map /data on the host to /data in the container.

 We can now start our application using: